Back to blog

 3. Click Internet Accounts.

-4. Click Add Account and select Google.
+4. Click Add Account and choose Google.

-5. Your default browser will open.
-Sign in to your Google account.
+5. Sign in to your Google account.

-7. In the prompt that follows, ensure Calendars is checked.
+7. Make sure Calendars is checked.

 8. Click Done.

-• You can see the dentist appointment.
+• You can see the dentist appointment and know that you're busy.

 To fix this, you need a sync tool like Caltsu.